BristolCompositesInstitute/RSE-Guide/testing.md

 this function, than it is to find a bug in a large script where loading data is just one small section.

-Likewise, it is easy to verify that a function which, for example, calculates gradients, inverts a matrix, or sorts some data is working as expected.
+Likewise, it is relatively easy to verify that a function which, for example, calculates gradients, inverts a matrix, or sorts some data is working as expected.